v5ma/selfawarenetworks/whitepaperdraft2.md

 In split brain patients if you still have synchronous activity between left & right hemispheres, there are other pathways like through the thalamic bridge, but these other pathways are not required because brainwave activity keeps the oscillatory activity of the brain very regular.
 So even though it looks like noise it's working, as a high magnitude attractor the brain is consistently kept in a ready aware state throughout the day, expecting both the expected and the unexpected with tonic high magnitude brain wave rhythms.

 # The Flow of information in the brain
-To recap: The first neural array (in your eyes for example) is selectively reacting to sensory input signals from the environment, and then it's rendering a pattern (inception, the exit terminal, constituting the presynaptic branches, is the inceptive field) for the next neural array to perceive (reception, the receiving dendritics of the next array represent the receptive field of the next array.)
+To recap: The first neural array (in your eyes for example) is selectively reacting to sensory input signals from the environment, and then it's rendering a pattern (inception, the exit terminal, constituting the presynaptic branches, is the inceptive field) for the next neural array to perceive (reception, the receiving dendrite of the next array represents the receptive field of the next array.)

 Imagine that the first array layer is like the input to a computer, like your keyboard, and what it sends out is like a computer screen, or your tv monitor.
 The next array perceives that picture, in a sense sees or hears or feels that picture, and then it creates its own pattern representation for the array layer behind it, the process keeps repeating across the whole brain, from the sensory input neural pathways, and eventually out via the motor output neural pathways.
 If your brain & body is a fractal of a neuron, the sensory inputs are the dendrites, and the motor outputs are the phase changes, your body's movement is your computer screen output.